stefanogituser/demo-repo/README.md

 # Demo
-A demo git initiated file
+A demo git initiated file.

+It will be cloned into vs code